keodom/arcade-tutorials/basic-mechanics-tutorial.md

 Change **mySprite** to your enemy sprite's name.
 Get a `||sprites:set mySprite velocity||` block from `||sprites:Sprites||` and add it under the set position block.
 Change **mySprite** to the name of your enemy sprite.
+**Velocity** is speed and direction.
+If you change the number for vx and vy your enemy will move in different directions and speeds.

 ```blocks
 let duck = sprites.create(img`